 9. Who will be involved in my patient’s care?

 Our team includes a clinical geneticist, genetic counselors, and a clinic operations administrator.
 Please see our clinic team page to find out more about these individuals.

-The portal is an electronic system that allows patients to complete paperwork, answer questions regarding their medical and family history, receive education about genetics topics, and communicate directly with our clinic team.
+The Genome Gateway is an electronic system that allows patients to complete paperwork, answer questions regarding their medical and family history, receive education about genetics topics, and communicate directly with our clinic team.

 11. Does a clinic appointment obligate my patient to have testing?